JakeDluhy/node-boilerplate/README.md

 * For the local database, host should be `127.0.0.1`, user should correspond to your computer user, password can be empty, and database should match the name of the database created using `createdb`
 * For the test database, host should be `127.0.0.1`, user should correspond to your computer user, password can be empty, and database should match the name of the database created using `createdb`.
 You should create a separate db for testing
 * For the production database, this information will be filled in once you set up a DB on your AWS account
-* There should be no need to change anything for redis locally, but once you set up a cluster on AWS the redis endpoint will need to be added
+* There should be no need to change anything for redis locally, but once you set up a cluster on AWS the redis endpoint will need to be added (if using the redis option)
+* If not using redis, the indexFileTableName should be specified.
+The default is {frontend app name (underscored)}_bootstrap
 * jwtSecret and sessionSecret are secret strings to use for the jwtKey and express session
 * I like using mailchimp to manage an email list.
 In order to take advantage of this you will need to register a free [mailchimp account](https://login.mailchimp.com/signup?pid=GAW), generate an apiKey, and a mailing list with a specific ID.
 I also made it so that you can create different groups in your mailchimp list, to determine who signed up exclusively for the mailing list, and who registered as a full user
 * This app uses nodemailer with the gmail service.
 In order to configure this you simply need to sign up for a gmail account and set the email and password in the username and password fields